3dbeb41841bfbfcc24d55143816cf7f1/node-express-intro-lesson/README.md

 ## Conclusion (5 mins)
 A framework can be overwhelming at the start, after a couple of days you will see how it makes your life easier.
 We will work more on how to make RESTful controllers, this is just an introduction.

-- What is Middleware and why is it helpful in Exrpess?
+- What is Middleware and why is it helpful in Express?
 - Explain how body-parser helps decode information in your application.
 - Identify some similarities and differences between Express and Sinatra.